yanwang2012/RAAPTR/GENSIMDATA/gensimdata_Guide.md

 The input arguments for **gensimdata.m** are: The path to a .mat **input_parameter_file** containing the variables listed below, the path to a .mat **pulsar_catalog_file** containing information about the pulsars in the PTA, and the **output_folder** name where the data realizations will be stored.

 ### Variables required in the input_parameter_file
+Use the Function **parameters.m** to generate the input_parameter_file.
-This function will generate a parameter file contains random GW sources, number of pulsars in the timing array, starting epoch of the observation, the information of noises and the searching rang for PSO.
-The searching range of PSO will be individually stored in a file **searchParams_simDataSKA_X.mat**.
+This function will generate a parameter file contains random GW sources, number of pulsars in the timing array, starting epoch of the observation, the information of noises and the searching range for PSO.

+**Note**: Though these variables are already in the input_parameter_fil but will still be individually stored in a file **searchParams_simDataSKA_X.mat** for the future use of multiple sources.

 The input arguments are listed below: